xlak/hapara-delete/README.md

-# Megalist of methods to disable Hapara, Goguardian, etc

-A page with info on how to disable common web filters and school spyware.
+# How to disable Hapara and other annoying school spyware

 ## List of known bypass methods and exploits